Massive Dirac states bound to vortices by a boson-fermion interaction: Numerical Methods

 Next, Figure \ref{fig:EnergyCharge.pdf} demonstrates energy and charge conservation of two charged vortices boosted at one another that undergo near-right-angle scattering.
 The error in both energy and charge conservation can also be seen to converge to zero with second order accuracy as desired.

 Lastly, Figure \ref{fig:EnergyOverTime.pdf} displays the energy conservation for each of the simulations discussed in Figures \ref{fig:headon_bp}-\ref{fig:headon_bp4}.
 For each simulation, the total energy, energy in the grid, and cumulative radiated energy are displayed for multiple grid resolutions.
 The cumulative radiated energy at time $t$ is calculated by integrating the power radiated through a Gaussian surface around the computational domain from the beginning of the simulation to time $t$.
 The cumulative radiated energy is then added to the energy in the grid at $t$ to obtain the total energy at $t$.
-For the $l=3$ grids, the simulations displayed by Figures \ref{fig:headon_bp}-\ref{fig:headon_bp3} demonstrate total energy conservation to a few parts in $10^4$, while the simulation displayed by \hbox{Figure \ref{fig:headon_bp4}} demonstrates similar performance until the solution became turbulent.
+For the $l=3$ grids, the simulations displayed by Figures \ref{fig:headon_bp}-\ref{fig:headon_bp3} demonstrate total energy conservation to a few parts in $10^4$. { The simulation displayed by \hbox{Figure \ref{fig:headon_bp4}} demonstrates similar performance until the $m=2$ vortex becomes unstable and disperses.
 By the end of the simulation, conservation of total energy is demonstrated to slightly better than one part in $10^2$.
+Whether the higher error in these solutions arises from doubler modes related to the discretization of the Dirac equation or simply from accelerating fields that increase the wavevector, the resultant error is monitored and understood. }